Fodor's Expert Review St. Albans Cathedral

 Medieval pilgrims came from far and wide to the hilltop St. Albans Cathedral to honor its patron saint, a Roman soldier turned Christian martyr.
 His red-canopied shrine beyond the choir has a rare loft from where guards kept watch over gifts that were left.
 Construction of the mainly Norman cathedral began in the early 11th century, but the nearly 300-foot-long nave dates from 1235; the pillars are decorated with 13th- and 14th-century paintings.
 The tower is even more historic, and contains bricks from ancient Roman buildings.
-There is a free tour of highlights at 1:05 daily, and more extensive free tours at 11:30 and 2:30 from Monday to Friday, 11:30 and 2 on Saturday, and 2:30 on Sunday.
-Tower tours (£8) take place on selected dates, mostly on Saturdays.
-Call or check the website for schedule.
+Join a free tour of the highlights daily at 1:05 pm, or come for the more extensive free tours at 11:30 and 2:30 on weekdays, 11:30 and 2 on Saturday, and 2:30 on Sunday.
+Tower tours take place on selected dates, mostly on Saturdays.
+Call or check the website for the schedule.